MontiCore/monticore/docs/BestPractices-Language-Design.md

   qualified name (although it is not per se forbidden to have more).
   Java then also uses the first occurring class in its classpath only.
-* In a heterogeneous language setting, it may be necessary to map symbols from a soure to a target form (e.g. state symbols to Java enum constants or state pattern classes).
+* In a heterogeneous language setting, it may be necessary to map symbols from a source to a target form (e.g. state symbols to Java enum constants or state pattern classes).
 There are three main options for this task:
     1. Store in the desired target symbol form upon creating the symbol file.
        Has some problems: (1) increases dependencies between tools, (2) potentially several files need to be stored.
     2. Adapt the imported symbols upon loading (recommended).
-    3. Use an explicit trasnformation tool between the two model processing tools to map the initially stored symbol file to the desired format.
+    3. Use an explicit transformation tool between the two model processing tools to map the initially stored symbol file to the desired format.

 ### Version number in language variants